Logos (Christianity): Translation

-Others, ignoring the function of the article altogether, have proposed the translation, "and God was the Word," confusing subject and predicate.
-Colwell's rule dictates that in this construct, involving an equative verb as well as a predicate nominative in the emphatic position, the article serves to distinguish subject ("the Word") from the predicate ("God").
+Others, ignoring the function of the article altogether, have proposed the translation, "and God was the Word", confusing subject and predicate.
+Colwell's rule dictates that in this construct, involving an equative verb as well as a predicate nominative in the emphatic position, the article serves to distinguish subject (the Word) from the predicate (God).
 In such a construction, the predicate, being in the emphatic position, is not to be considered indefinite.
 Therefore, the most common English translation is, "the Word was God", although even more emphatic translations such as "the Word was God Himself" (Amplified Bible) or "the Word ... was truly God" (Contemporary English Version) also exist.
+According to the Eastern/Greek Orthodox Bible translation, "and the Word was [what] God [was]", the footnote for this verse explains the difficulty:This second theos could also be translated 'divine' as the construction indicates "a qualitative sense for theos".
+The Word is not God in the sense that he is the same person as the theos mentioned in 1:1a; he is not God the Father (God absolutely as in common NT usage) or the Trinity.
+The point being made is that the Logos is of the same uncreated nature or essence as God the Father, with whom he eternally exists.
+This verse is echoed in the Nicene Creed: "God (qualitative or derivative) from God (personal, the Father), Light from Light, True God from True God ... homoousion with the Father."